 Have you seen the show?
 I watched most of the first and second seasons while taking screenshots for this post and it was better than I expected.

 It’s fun to see all the guest stars who pop up on the show, like Carl Reiner as a love interest for Betty White’s Elka, and Bonnie Franklin as Melanie’s potential mother-in-law (she played Bertinelli’s mom on One Day at a Time.)

-My favorite guest star, though, had to be Mary Tyler Moore, who turned up as Betty White’s prison mate.
-She drew a big “M” on the wall of their cell, and when Elka asked what it stood for, she growled, “Murder.”
+My favorite guest star was Mary Tyler Moore, who turned up as Betty White’s prison mate.
+She drew a big “M” on the wall of their cell, and when Elka asked what it stood for, she growled, “Murder!”

 P.S.
 Visit Houses Onscreen to see more, including…